-From the India trip report created by Msc Bus Dev students in May 2010: Sociology, trend, mutation of india
+From the India trip report created by Msc Business Development students: Sociology, trend, mutation of india

 An interesting example to start with, is the example of when McDonald's decided to enter the Indian market.